niftimus/SmartPlugAutomate/README.md

    CGroup: /system.slice/smartplug-car.service
            ├─ 935 /bin/bash /home/david/SmartPlugAutomate/go.sh --config config/smartplug-car.jso
            └─1235 python smartcontrol.py --config config/smartplug-car.json
- ...
 ```

+##Usage

-##Log in to the web UI
+Log in to the web UI:
-Open the following in a new browser:

 `http://0.0.0.0:8001`

 The web UI should display with the latest plug status.
+Note: This UI will be available to other devices on the network.